-Even people who say they don’t like eggplant still love these Eggplant Fries.
+Even people who say they don’t like eggplant still love these Crispy Eggplant Fries.
 What’s not to like?
-Crispy fried eggplant dipped in marinara sauce, they taste just like eggplant parmesan in bite sized form!
+Crispy fried eggplant dipped in marinara sauce with a cheesy bite from shaved parmesan.

 How To Make Eggplant Fries

-Start by peeling and slicing a medium eggplant, about one pound.
-Slice the eggplant into 1/2 inch thick slices, lengthwise and then again into “fry” looking strips.
-Try not to make a thin, shoestring type french fry because they will fall apart on you.
+- Peel and Slice: Start by peeling and slicing a medium eggplant, about one pound.
+Slice the eggplant into 1/2 inch thick slices, lengthwise and then again into “french fry” looking strips.
+Try not to make the strips too thin like a shoestring french fry because they will fall apart.

 Can You Reheat Fried Eggplant?

 Definitely!
-We made these just last week and had a bunch leftover.
 Store these eggplant fries in the refrigerator and then heat them up in the oven at 350 degrees for about 10 minutes.
-They’ll crisp up perfectly again and be ready to serve!
+They’ll crisp up perfectly again and be ready to serve.
+Alternately, you can reheat in an air fryer.

 Can You Make This Recipe With Zucchini Instead Of Eggplant?